AJ-Holzer/CHATLEX/README.md

 > ## ❗NOTE
 >
-> **Chatlex is intended for lawful use only.
+> **ZEPHRA is intended for lawful use only.
 The developers do not condone illegal activity.**

 ## Your ideas